-Free article: Sarah Rogers not only adapts cognitive behavioural therapy (CBT) creatively for children but enjoys working with those who are not neurotypical, finding their special interests and skills an asset in the therapy room.
+Open article: Sarah Rogers not only adapts cognitive behavioural therapy (CBT) creatively for children but enjoys working with those who are not neurotypical, finding their special interests and skills an asset in the therapy room.
 BACP Children and Young People, September 2016

 Working with values in clinical practice

-Free article: Andrew West, author of Being With and Saying Goodbye: cultivating therapeutic attitude in professional practice, examines (at times provocatively) the idea of values and how they might or might not link to a values-based practice.
+Open article: Andrew West, author of Being With and Saying Goodbye: cultivating therapeutic attitude in professional practice, examines (at times provocatively) the idea of values and how they might or might not link to a values-based practice.
 BACP Children and Young People, June 2016

 Therapeutic story with children

-Free article: Barr Kazer explains how she uses metaphor in the creation of stories by and with children as the core premise in her groupwork.
+Open article: Barr Kazer explains how she uses metaphor in the creation of stories by and with children as the core premise in her groupwork.
 BACP Children and Young People, March 2016

 1 Gender Identity Development Service, 2016, Tavistock and Portman NHS Foundation Trust, London.